 The Bush administration has had "no strategy in this decade to create more jobs ... and create more income for ordinary people," he added.

-As a crowd gathered outside, Clinton said there are "very few villains" to blame in this crisis, as the road
+As a crowd gathered outside, Clinton said there are "very few villains" to blame in this crisis, as the road to this particular hell was paved mostly with the good intentions of buyers who wanted to own homes and mortgage lenders who thought property values would continue to rise while interest rates stayed low.

 "This happened because everyone assumed the only stable part of our economy was home ownership," he said.